marksherm04/professional-readme/develop/README.md

-# Professional README
+# Professional README creator

 ## Description
-This is a Professional README generator that can be used by anyone creating a project as a template
+This application allows a user to create a professional README for their personal or professional project.

 ## License Badge and Link (if applicable)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) <br />